Arkansas Alligator Farm and Petting Zoo: Media

-The zoo was featured on ABC News and the TV show Untamed and Uncut when an animal handler was attacked by an alligator.
+The zoo was featured on ABC News and the TV shows Untamed and Uncut, and Most Shocking when an animal handler was attacked by an alligator.

 The Babe Ruth 573-foot home run and the Alligator Farm are featured in The First Boys of Spring (2015), a documentary focusing on the historical importance of Hot Springs spring training baseball.
 The documentary is narrated by Arkansas native, actor Billy Bob Thornton and produced by Larry Foley.
 The documentary began airing nationally on the MLB Network in February, 2016.